Some of my favorite tools to transform Language Learning!

 Google Tour Builder is super easy to use.
 You need to go to this site: https://tourbuilder.withgoogle.com/ and start creating your tour.
 Students can make a virtual itinerary, including locking street views and add text, pictures, videos to their journey.
 This is a great way to tell a story.
-For instance, you can create a biography (of yourself or someone), a virtual tour of a travel you did, recreate the story of a book in space and time…) There are plenty of opportunities to create, share and show your work.
+For instance, you can create a biography (of yourself or someone), a virtual tour of a trip you took, recreate the story of a book in space and time…) There are plenty of opportunities to create, share and show your work.
 I like that students can write and then present their tour orally.

 Storyboard is a great tool that you can integrate with Google and use for free (up to 2 storyboards per week, which is fair).
 You basically create comics by selecting background images and characters and adding bubbles.
 Very easy to use and could be interesting for so many projects!

 One idea would be to show a travel itinerary (of a past or future trip), another idea is to make a map for a brochure in order to help tourists find their way.
-I have seen teachers recreating the travel of a character in a book or making scavengers hunts.
-I really like that the students can work collaboratively and edit quite a lot of things: they add location and details to the location such as an icon, a title, a text, photos and videos.
+I have seen teachers recreating the journey of a character in a book or making scavengers hunts.
+I really like that the students can work collaboratively and edit quite a lot of things: they add location and details to the location such as an icon, a title, text, photos and videos.
 They cite their courses if they use any media that is not theirs.
 It’s a tool that can really help us embed digital citizenship as students must respect one another online in order to be productive and share references if they use other people’s media.

 Google Slides, a very common tool, yet under-used.
 It’s not a just a presentation tool for teachers or students.
-It is a way for students to collaborate in various levels: they can work individually on a slide part of a master or several students on one slide of a master.
+It is a way for students to collaborate on various levels: they can work individually on a slide part of a master, or several students on one slide of a master.
 There is a chat feature as well.
 A great tool that makes students explore digital citizenship in action.
 Usually, the first time, students misbehave but mistakes are opportunities to set agreements and improve attitudes.
 Here are some examples of slide presentations:

-Google docs (and templates)
+Google Docs (and templates)

 This is another example that I love to use with teachers to explain how to create Tic-Tac-Toe menus.
 It includes many EXCELLENT videos that every educator should watch!

-Finally, another way to unleash the power of Googledoc, in particular in language classes is to use the “voice typing” tool.
+Finally, another way to unleash the power of Googledocs, in particular in language classes is to use the “voice typing” tool.
 Here is an example of a template and the homework for students is to type with the “voice typing tool” in order to practice pronunciation:

 QR Codes are so great to create inquiry and mystery in your classroom!
 I love to create scavenger hunts to make students discover things and move around, taking them outside the classroom to explore places.
 This is an example of QR codes that you can reuse to make students roam around the school with a purpose: learning French!

 Students can be amazing video creators.
-Videos are exciting way to showcase students’ learning with style!
+Videos are an exciting way to showcase students’ learning with style!
 In the process, the students plan, research, practice, iterate and once they finish producing collaboratively, they publish and feel very proud.

 First of all, a nice video just for students to “show off” their nice French pronunciation by making fun of English accent when trying to speak French and what French actually sounds like!